makersacademy/rps-challenge/README.md

 - Enter names - Allows entering of names
 - Single player game - Shows name and buttons for each move
 - Mutliplayer game - Shows name and buttons for each move, switches player after first move
 - End screen - Shows winner, offers for game to be restarted

+#### Refactor & Cleanup
+- Refactor views to be abstract which controller fills in
+- Refactor multiplayer to use standard views
+- Refactor result to return each players move
+- Cleanup tests (make sure each feature is tested)